ivorscott/blog2/content/pages/about.md

 slug: /pages/about
 draft: false
 ---
-I'm a huge fan of Docker and love using .
+I'm a huge fan of Docker and love using it.

 Currently living in Berlin.
 Golang and K8s has caught my eye lately.